CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./aux.py
 ```
 Functions to get state variables and reward signals from user input.
-Implementation of link functions between the input systems and the environment --such as get_state(), which will call the Action Prediction system and the VWM script and generate a state variable, for example--.
+Implementation of link functions between the input systems and the environment --such as get_state(), which will call the Action Prediction system, the VWM, etcetera, and generate a state variable by concatenation, for example--.

 Video annotations from the breakfast dataset, as pickle files.
 ------------------------------------------------